Medical questions & health advice by licensed doctors

-"How are thyroid evaluations performed?
+"How are thyroid evaluations performed?"

 I'm a 33 yr old woman, having some problems.
 I want to know do they take a blood test?

 Thyroid evaluations start with a good medical history and physical examination.
 After that, blood is drawn to look for levels of thyroid hormone, as well as TSH levels in the blood.
 Low TSH levels may suggest hyperhtyroidism (too much thyroid hormone), whereas High TSH levels may be found when not enough thyroid hormone is produces (hypothyroidism).
 Frequently included in the workup is an ultrasound examination of the thyroid gland.
 If an abnormal cyst or nodule is detected, this may need to be sampled with a needle -- a procedure called "Fine Needle Aspiration" or FNA.
 That sample is then sent to a pathologist who will look at it under a microscope and determine if it is normal or abnormal thyroid tissue.
 Based on all of these tests and results, the proper diagnosis and treatment can be proposed by your physician.
 I recommend consulting an endocrinologist or an Endocrine surgeon for evaluation of your thyroid.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.